 Ingress Protection (IP) and what it means

 The IP Code (or International Protection Rating, sometimes also interpreted as Ingress Protection Rating*) consists of the letters IP followed by two digits and an optional letter.
-As defined in international standard IEC 60529, it classifies the degrees of protection provided against the intrusion of solid objects (including body parts like hands and fingers), dust, accidental contact, and water in electriconic enclosures.
-The standard aims to provide users more detailed information than vague and over used marketing terms such as waterproof.
+As defined in international standard IEC 60529, it classifies the degrees of protection provided against the intrusion of solid objects (including body parts like hands and fingers), dust, accidental contact, and water in electronic enclosures.
+The standard aims to provide users with more detailed information than vague and over-used marketing terms such as waterproof.

 What is GUI?

-GUI stands for Graphical User Interface, a GUI (can be pronounced as either G-U-I or gooey).
+GUI stands for Graphical User Interface and can be pronounced as either G-U-I or "gooey".
 It basically allows for the use of icons or other visual indicators to interact with electronic devices, rather than using only text via the command line.
 The send symbol on your cell phone is an example of a GUI.

 If you are having an issue with your Verity system, please contact our service department.
 For a faster resolution of your particular problem, you can fill out our online service ticket (below and on the Home Page) and someone from our tech support will give you a call.